OpenWebGlobe/WebViewer/README.md

 License
 =======

-The i3D OpenWebGlobe SDK is
+OpenWebGlobe is

-Copyright (c) 2011 University of Applied Sciences Northwestern Switzerland.
+Copyright (c) 2010-2015 University of Applied Sciences Northwestern Switzerland.
 Institute of Geomatics Engineering.

 See the file `LICENSE` for details.